Total Work/Life Package

-The DCAP allows you to redirect a portion of your salary on a pre-tax basis to pay for your qualified day care costs for your dependents (e.g. preschool, babysitting, before/after school care, in-home care for a disabled dependent).
+The DCAP allows you to redirect a portion of your salary on a pre-tax basis to pay for your qualified day care costs for your dependents.
+This can include preschool, babysitting, before/after school care, in-home care for a disabled dependent.
 The funds are deducted from your pay before FICA and Federal income taxes are calculated and can result in savings up to 40 percent.
-Learn more about DCAP..
+Learn more about DCAP.

 We help you prepare for life after your career by offering an excellent retirement plan, which includes employer contributions.
 In addition, employees have the option to participate in two tax-deferred retirement investment programs.

 To give employees better control over their time, SBCTC makes alternative work arrangements possible on a case-by-case basis.
 These arrangements might include flexible schedules, paid time off and unpaid leave of absence.